LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 Initial preprocessing summary:
 1. filtered reviews to english
 2. filtered voted_up to 0 and 1
-3. selected specific columns of interest
+3. Corrected Data Types for all columns
-4. corrected data types from string to numeric as needed
+4. Selected specific columns of interest

 Milestone 3